All Episodes

 I don't even think Tom Clancy would go there.

-Um it is interesting to wonder that even though this is nothing, nothing compared to the impact, clarity, appeal of the Tea Party movement.
+It is interesting to wonder that even though this is nothing, nothing compared to the impact, clarity, appeal of the Tea Party movement, will this be around in the summer of next year?

-I tell you what, I've suggested this is probably going to dwindle by Christmas.
+I'll tell you what, I've suggested this is probably going to dwindle by Christmas.

-I'm gonna stay with that.
+I'm going to stay with that.

-But I'll tell I'll give you two cities come summertime, give you two cities that might have a little resurgence of it because there'll be a lot of attention, a lot of TV cameras.
+Give you two cities that might have a little resurgence of it because there'll be a lot of attention, a lot of TV cameras.

 Yeah, don't get ahead of me.

-Occupy Tampa, occupy Charlotte.
+Occupy Tampa, Occupy Charlotte.

 The Republican and Democrat conventions.